sanojDD/sanojDD/README.md

 # 💫 About Me:
 ### 👋 Hey, I'm Sanoj

-I build cool stuff with code — from sleek websites to smart AI workflows.
-I love mixing web dev with machine learning, especially when it helps solve real-world problems (football analytics is a favorite!).
-Always exploring new tools, sharing what I learn, and having fun along the way..<br>
+I build cool stuff with code — from sleek websites to data analysis, smart AI workflows.
+I love mixing web dev with machine learning, especially when it helps solve real-world problems.
+Always exploring new tools, sharing what I learn, and having fun along the way.<br>

 ## 🌐 Socials: